lewis-karani/Viral_genomics_training/README.md

-create an environment named covmap-bsl by running the following commands using the yaml file provided i.e. cov-analysis.yml
+create an environment named cov-analysis by running the following commands using the yaml file provided i.e. cov-analysis.yml
 ```
 conda env create --file cov-analysis-bsl.yml
 ```